Learn2Synth: Learning Optimal Data Synthesis Using Hypergradients for Brain Image Segmentation: Experiments

+\myparagraph{Baselines.} We compare \emph{Learn2Synth} with a simple \textbf{Supervised UNet}~\cite{ronneberger2015u} trained on real data; \textbf{SAMSEG}~\cite{puonti2016fast}, a state-of-the-art unsupervised Bayesian segmentation framework; and \textbf{SynthSeg}~\cite{billot2023synthseg}, a state-of-the-art domain randomization approach for brain image segmentation.
+Note that since we are running our experiments in 2D, we do not use the published SynthSeg model, but instead train, from scratch, our own version with matched hyper-parameters.
+We call this baseline \textbf{Naive SynthSeg} for clarity.
+We also train another SynthSeg model on a dataset augmented with a small number of real images (\textbf{Mixed SynthSeg}), and we further finetune Naive SynthSeg on the same small number of real images (\textbf{Finetuned SynthSeg}).
+Additionally, we add another relevant adversarial-based baseline \textit{AdvChain}~\cite{chen2022enhancing}.

-\myparagraph{Results.} The learned image of the synthetic branch as well as the noise-free and the real image for real-world datasets are shown in~\Cref{fig:learned_real}.
-The qualitative and quantitative results of the proposed \emph{Learn2Synth}, in comparison to baseline methods, are illustrated in~\Cref{fig:qualitative} and~\Cref{table:real}.~\Cref{fig:qualitative} shows that \emph{Learn2Synth} produces cleaned and more accurate segmentation results compared to SAMSEG and naive SynthSeg, which is further validated by the higher Dice scores reported in~\Cref{table:real}.
+\myparagraph{Results.} Qualitative segmentation results are presented in~\Cref{fig:qualitative} and quantitative results are summarized in \Cref{table:real}.~\Cref{fig:qualitative} shows that \emph{Learn2Synth} produces cleaned and more accurate segmentation results compared to SAMSEG and naive SynthSeg, which is further validated by the higher Dice scores reported in~\Cref{table:real}. \emph{Learn2Synth} also obtains higher Dice scores than the two SynthSeg variants that incorporate real data.
 These results highlight the effectiveness of \emph{Learn2Synth} in enhancing segmentation quality for complex real-world data.